mchancan/citylearn/README.md

 5. Run a demo!

 - The code provided in the `CityLearn` directory can be directly used on this subset of the [Nordland dataset](https://drive.google.com/drive/folders/1xrHKrHYgSqrMk9-XeC1qIe8UYDmOsgfd), but you can easily use any other driving dataset.
+- We also provide the correspoing `64-d` feature vectors of this Nordland subset in the `features` directory.
+For extracting these features, we used [this](https://github.com/uzh-rpg/netvlad_tf_open) NetVLAD implementation.

 ## License